Reading Images

 Supported Image Sources

-This method not only supports filepaths as an argument.
-The following argument formats are accepted.
+The following input argument formats are accepted.

 • Path in filesystem